 Most people either hate or love the tang.
 As you may have guessed, we’re lovers and ever since we realized how stinkin’ EASY they were to make, Sara Lee and Edwards haven’t earned one penny from us.
 Plus this easy key lime pie tastes WAY better.
 The two can’t even be compared!
 And the green food dye certainly didn’t help the issue.
 Not to mention all the other additives and icky stuff.
 Eew!

-The first time we made this easy key lime pie, we quartered the limes and tried squeezing the juice out with our bare hands.
+The first time we made this easy key lime pie, we quartered the limes and tried squeezing the juice out of 5 limes with our bare hands.

 Big mistake.
 HUGE!

 We’ve since splurged on a key lime squeezer – similar to the green one in this picture.
 We found ours at a local Hispanic supermarket for $5 I think?
 Hands down, the absolute coolest little gadget we’ve ever randomly purchased.
 We seriously thought it was going to be a flop, but we purchased it anyway and lo and behold – it totally works!
 Instead of investing two hours into squeezing key limes, we now have all the juice needed in 5 minutes.
 Absolutely amazing!
 Why yes, I AM easily amused. 😉